simul/simul.github.io/ref/simul/sky/Sky.md

 | Include: | Sky/BaseSkyRenderer.h |

-Sky tracks the time of day, time of year, and viewing location in order to calculate the relative position of the sun in the sky and hence the lighting.
-If you set the year, it can even calculate the position of the moon.
-TimeStep() advances the time of day, or you can use SetTime(), or SetHourOfTheDay().
+Sky tracks the time of day, time of year, and viewing location in order to<br>calculate the relative position of the sun in the sky and hence the lighting.<br>If you set the year, it can even calculate the position of the moon.<br>TimeStep() advances the time of day, or you can use SetTime(), or SetHourOfTheDay().<br>

 [simul::sky::BaseSky]()